SINGROUP/critcatworks/docs/tutorials/workflows.rst

      the data to the production database.

-The following workflows are available (alongside a few others):
+The following workflows come with a tutorial (there are a few more simple or similar workflows without a tutorial):

 .. toctree::
    :maxdepth: 1